Reinforcement Learning with Lie Group Orientations for Robotics: Introduction

 The correct treatment of orientations in robotics is gaining increasing interest to improve performance.
 Learning methods based on artificial neural networks require careful attention due to their Euclidean structure in practice, which is not directly compatible with the manifold structure of orientations.
 Accordingly, \cite{zhou2019continuity} investigates which orientation representations exhibit discontinuous maps to the rotation group $SO(3)$ and how these discontinuities lead to theoretical and practical learning deficiencies.
 Continuing in this direction, \cite{geist2024learning} investigates supervised learning with orientations both at the input and output of networks.
 While both works address differences in rotation representations for supervised learning, they still treat the representations as Euclidean vectors, requiring, for example, the projection of the network output onto the orientation manifold.
 In contrast, we propose a method that adheres to the orientation structure both at the network input and output.

-An attempt at correctly treating the orientation manifold structure can be found in \cite{alhousani2023geometric}.
-Here, reinforcement learning is considered, and orientations are treated as a Riemannian manifold at the network output.
-However, this approach has conceptual issues described in detail in \cite{jaquier2024unraveling}.
-In our work, we take a Lie group perspective instead of a Riemannian manifold view, which simplifies computations for orientations, provides better results as shown in our experiments, and avoids the issues of the Riemannian perspective outline in \cite{jaquier2024unraveling}.
+One approach to treat the orientation manifold structure correctly in reinforcement learning can be found in \cite{alhousani2023geometric}.
+Here, the focus is on orientations in the action space, which are treated as a Riemannian manifold at the network output.
+This view can be complex and, if not handled correctly, is subject to subtle issues described in detail in \cite{jaquier2024unraveling}.
+Initial ideas in \cite{alhousani2023reinforcement}, where instead of the Riemannian manifold view, the Lie group perspective is taken, simplify computations for orientations.
+However, the real-world experiments in \cite{alhousani2023reinforcement} are limited, and no study of the mutual influence of representation combinations in the action and observation space is considered.
+In our paper, we conduct a thorough study across many different parametrizations and show results for complex, real-world robotic tasks.

 A fundamentally different approach is to adapt the entire network architecture to adhere to the group structure of orientations.
 Several authors have investigated such methods \cite{finzi2020generalizing, masci2015geodesic, chakraborty2020manifoldnet, li2018deep}, and there are a number of works specifically on quaternion representations \cite{garcia2020quaternion, parcollet2020survey}.
 However, since most state-of-the-art learning libraries have limited support for such network structures, we focus on modifying the network input and output to leverage existing packages and provide a practically beneficial method.